 Sometimes it is not obvious what is wrong.
 In that case, focus your attention on the process tools, equipment, and standard work.
 On the food quality example, you confirm something is off with the quality but don’t know what.
 Focus your attention on how close is the execution to the standard work or recipe.
 Observe if the cooks are using the right ingredients, the right quantity, or following the recipe steps.

 As soon as you find out the issue, take a temporary fix on the spot.
 This temporary fix will not solve the problem.
 To fix it, you need to find the root cause of the problem.
 Do not try to guess or assign a cause based on your experience, engage the team on this exercise.
 Once you know the cause or causes of the problem, you can plan how to fix it.
 To prevent a recurrence, you need to update the standard work.

-To success on your continuous improvement journey follow these simple rules while fixing problems:
+To succeed in your continuous improvement journey, follow these simple rules while fixing problems.

 To acquire knowledge, one must study; but to acquire wisdom, one must observe. – Marilyn Vos Savant

 You need to measure what you want to improve.
 A metric is a measurement you use to track and assess the condition of a process.
 It gives you information about how the process is working and provides a baseline for improvements.
 After each improvement cycle, the resulting value is the new goal for your process parameter.

 You use the current value of a metric or process parameter to know whether the process meets the goal or it needs adjustment.
 For example, the safe internal temperature for cooked chicken is 165° Fahrenheit.
 That value is the process parameter goal.
 If at the end of the process the actual temperature is 165° or more, the chicken is safely cooked.
 If it is less than 165°, you need to adjust.
 In this case, you adjust the process by cooking the chicken a little longer until it reaches the goal.
 How do you get the expected results every time?